 Services that are covered for you What you must pay when you get these services Note: To be an inpatient, your provider must write an order to admit Outpatient observation cost-sharing is explained in you formally as an inpatient of the hospital.
 Even if you stay in the Outpatient Hospital hospital overnight, you might still be considered an "outpatient."
 If Observation. you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare -Ask!"
 This fact sheet is available on the Web at www.medicare.gov/ Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Inpatient mental health care You pay the 2022 Original Medicare cost-sharing amounts.
-Covered services include mental health care services that These are the 2021 cost-sharing require a hospital stay. amounts and may change for 2022.
-There is a 190-day lifetime limit for inpatient services in a \$1,484 deductible; psychiatric hospital.
-The 190-day limit does not apply to \$0 copayment each day for days Mental Health services provided in a psychiatric unit of a 1-60; general hospital. \$371 copayment each day for days 61 to 90; \$742 copayment each day for days 91 to 150 (lifetime reserve days).
+Covered services include mental health care services that \$1,556 deductible; require a hospital stay. \$0 copayment each day for days 1-60; There is a 190-day lifetime limit for inpatient services in a \$389 copayment each day for psychiatric hospital.
+The 190-day limit does not apply to days 61 to 90: Mental Health services provided in a psychiatric unit of a \$778 copayment each day for general hospital. days 91 to 150 (lifetime reserve days).